MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     `materialize` should be listed under "Plugins".
 If this is not the case, double-check that the virtual environment is activated!

-1. Last but not least, make sure you have Materialize [installed and running](/install/).
+1. To get started, make sure you have Materialize [installed and running](/install/).
 You can also use the `dbt-materialize` adapter with [Materialize Cloud](/cloud/get-started-with-cloud/#sign-up).

 ## Create and configure a dbt project